EMPOWER YOUR CHILD WITH KEY STRATEGIES FOR READING SUCCESS.

 Early Reading

-• Distinguishing Between Fact and Opinion
+• Tell Fact from Opinion

-• Interpreting Figurative Language
+• Find the Figurative Language

 Level D - I